 In 2001, study A-9211, "Clinical and Immunological Evaluations of Four Dengue Viruses as Challenge Strains in Immune and Susceptible Volunteers," was completed under BB-IND-8796.
 The clinical study report (CSR) was submitted on 14 June 2002; serial number (SN) 0018 and a second iteration (for site number 2) was submitted on 02 January 2003 (SN 0020).
-This was an exploratory study to evaluate possible dengue challenge viruses that will reproducibly cause uncomplicated dengue fever lasting 3-7 days.15
+This was an exploratory study to evaluate possible dengue challenge viruses that will reproducibly cause uncomplicated dengue fever lasting 3-7 days.

 Out of 15 volunteers total; two volunteers received DENV-1, three volunteers received DENV-2, three volunteers received DENV-3, four volunteers received DENV-4, and three volunteers received placebo.
-Of the 12 volunteers who received challenge strains, five (two DENV-1 and three DENV-3 recipients) developed dengue fever (DF) defined as > 2 typical symptoms, > 48h or sustained fever (>100.4 F) and concurrent viremia.
-DENV-4 H-241 produced symptoms and multiple days of viremia but did not meet the case definition of DF.
+DENV-1 45AZ5 was administered SC to two flavivirus (FV) naïve volunteers at a dose of 0.5 mL containing $1.6 \times 10^4$ PFU.